vikdotdev/viberroo/README.md

 # Viberroo
-This library is a thin wrapper for Viber REST API, written in Ruby.
+This Viber bot is a thin wrapper for Viber REST API, written in Ruby.
 It uses mostly the same parameters as the official API, but provides a more readable alternative to explicit http requests.

 ## Installation
 Add this line to your application's Gemfile: